bubblydiddles/assignment_control_software/README.md

 - Respond to front panel controls (within 100 ms) without utilizing 100 % of CPU time
 - Close all opened references and handles where used
 - Templates, examples, or code developed outside the bounds of this assignment are not acceptable for use in the application
+- Git is a must, please make sure you commit your work throughout the process.

 ## Aplication setup
 A lasertrain is controlled by GPS and 2 safety systems cosisting of 16 boolean sensors.
 In the lps_interview project are 2 VI's.
 The mock server VI will generate mock data for you to process.

-The data from the gps is send over TCP on port 8081.
+The data from the gps is send over TCP on port 8081 with roughly 1 message per second.

 The format of the message is: "*timestamp, lattitude, longitude*" and a carriage return marks the end of a message.

-The data from the safety systems is send over TCP on port 8082.
+The data from the safety systems is send over TCP on port 8082 with roughly 10 messages per second.
 The values of these sensors are packed in a 32-bit unsigned int.
 The first 16 bits belong to safety system 1, the other 16 bits belong to safety system 2.
+End of message is marked by a carriage return.

 ## Functionality